xarantolus/ax/README.md

 You could e.g. get started by adding support for a new instruction mnemonic.
 There's a tutorial on how to do that below.
 If you run into problems setting up the development tools or have any other questions, feel free to open an issue.

+The [`Makefile`](Makefile) has a lot of targets that can be useful for development.
+The `test` target runs tests both on your native machine and in WASM via NodeJS, making sure implemented instructions behave as expected in the target environment.

 Please format the code using `make fmt` before submitting a pull request.
-Also make sure that `make precommit` does not fail.
+Also make sure that `make precommit` passes.

 ### Development setup
 1. Make sure you have installed Rust/Cargo, [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/), Node.js, NPM, Python, PIP, Make, GCC and the GNU Assembler